lostflux/blog/content/moments/0x00_00_00_25/index.md

 in his research, where he felt he was not making progress.
-Except he decided to stop trying to do research entirely, instead playing with interesting ideas in his field without reagard to where they weould go.
+Except he decided to stop trying to do research entirely, instead playing with interesting ideas in his field without regard to where they would go.
 Here is an excerpt from his biography:

 :br